Legal

 PCI compliance with apaleo

 apaleo is a service provider for our customers and processes payment on their behalf.
 It is therefore very important for us to ensure that we are compliant with PCI DSS.
 We conduct on-site audits every year to prove compliance with PCI DSS.
 Our QSA Adsigo inspects the technical implementation to identify any potential risks how sensitive cardholder data can be leaked and also checks our security policies and processes.
 If compliance can be validated we receive an attestation of compliance (AOC), which customers can download here.
-With this AOC and the acknowledgment of responsibility from the contract you have with apaleo, hoteliers can easily fulfill the requirement 12.8 from the PCI DSS on service provider management.
+With this AOC and the acknowledgment of responsibility from the contract you have with apaleo, hoteliers can easily fulfil the requirement 12.8 from the PCI DSS on service provider management.

 Customer responsibilities

 apaleo allows you to run your business in compliance with PCI DSS, but there are still things you need to take care of.
-Full details on which requirements you need to fulfill can be found on the official website of the PCI Security Standards Council.
+Full details on which requirements you need to fulfil can be found on the official website of the PCI Security Standards Council.

 E-Commerce and Mail Order / Telephone Order (MoTo)